NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/release-nnf-sw/readme.md

 5. There will be conflicts on the submodules after step 3.
 This is expected.
 We will update the submodules to the new tags and then commit the changes.
-If each tag was committed properly, the follow command can do this for you:
+If each tag was committed properly, the following command can do this for you:

     ```shell
     git submodule foreach 'git checkout `git describe --match="v*" HEAD`'